Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 > that is to say that the behaviour of eliminating the past cannot depend on the elimination of the future.
 > This produces a finer gradation of product types that I will demonstrate invaluable in constructing a purely algebraic approach to mutation handling. -->

-> By adding a non-commutative product type to linear logic we can represent directed communication, and hence the flow of time.
+> By adding a non-commutative product type to linear typing we can represent directed communication, and hence the flow of time.
 > Such a system can very naturally represent mutation and I hope that by the end of this you see the same promise in this system that I do.

 *The reader should be familiar with programming using channels for concurrency or parallelism, and references in strongly typed systems*